Swiss police

 On this page

-In the event of an emergency, the police in Switzerland can be reached on any phone by dialling 117.
-You can also reach the police by calling 112, where you will be put through to the police call centre.
-Internationally recognised police numbers such as 911 and 999 will also put you through to the police when you are in Switzerland.
+You can also reach the police by calling 112.
+Internationally recognised police numbers such as 911 and 999 will also put you through to emergency call centres when you are in Switzerland.

 Contact the Swiss police online

-You can also file an online report with the Swiss police’s digital portal, Suisse ePolice.
+For many common complaints like thefts, property damage, lost licence plates, or cybercrime, you can file an online report with the Swiss police’s digital portal, Suisse ePolice.

 Cantonal police agencies